 Gain hands on familiarity with the NYU School of Medicine Literature and Medicine Data Base from the design staff and editor.

 Meet with significant figures in the arts. (novelist, museum staff, theater director, filmmaker)

-Understand how the Arts in their various forms (theatre, history, visual art, literature) depict and frame the human story.
+- Learning Outcomes: Understand how the Arts in their various forms (theatre, history, visual art, literature) depict and frame the human story.

 Visit various museums with docents who will discuss current exhibits and specific works that relate to the human story and human suffering.

 Meet with a distinguished theater figure to learn about the role of theater as an interpreter of social currents.

 Hear from medical colleagues (NYU School of Medicine, Mount Sinai Medical Center, Bellevue Hospital, Mutter Museum, etc.) about programs and courses in Medical Humanities.

 - Major Topics: Portrayal of the human condition (suffering, Alzheimerís disease, aging concerns, depression, gender perspectives, and disability) in art, theater, films.
 Meeting with novelist, whose book we have read, docent tour of Bellevue Hospital, physician-led tour of Metropolitan Museum, etc.

 - Textbooks: Varies by course offering.Includes NYU Literature and Medicine Database, Bellevue Literary Review, play assignment in advance of seeing performance, etc